NikitaOstapenko1205/15-puzzle-game/README.md

 # To start:

   - Open index.html from directory "dist" in your browser;
-  - Or write command: 'make install' and then 'make server' and play on your http://localhost:8080/;
+  - Or write command: 'npm run install' and then 'npm run server' and play on your http://localhost:8080/;

 # Rules: